Kamal-Singh22/Maximum-Product-Difference-Between-Two-Pairs/README.md

 Explanation:
 Sort the array first.

-After sorting: the smallest two numbers are at the beginning and the largest two are at the end.
+After sorting: The smallest two numbers are at the beginning and the largest two are at the end.

 Select: